Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

 * Features enabled in this example:

-  1. options are grouped, count of options in the group is shown as well
+  1. grouping options by group keys; also showing the count of options in the group
-  2. the control is default to the selection of the color 'Blue'
+  2. selecting the color 'Blue' by default

 ::: details
 * Source data provided to the above control: